pagkly/Zed/Investopedia4/General Order (GO) Unclaimed Imported Goods Held by U.S. Customs.md

 # General Order (GO) Definition

 > ## Excerpt
-> Import goods listed under a general order are lacking proper documentation or are otherwise held up at customs.
+> Import goods [[Listed|listed]] under a general order are lacking proper documentation or are otherwise held up at customs.

 ---

 General Order (GO): Unclaimed Imported Goods Held by U.S. Customs
 ## What Is a General Order (GO)?

 A general order (GO) is a status given to [[imported]](https://www.investopedia.com/terms/i/import.asp) goods that are missing the proper documentation or cannot be quickly cleared through customs for other reasons.
 Merchandise may be held under general order if the proper duties, fees, or interest are not paid, if the owner fails to complete the required customs paperwork, or if it is not correctly or legally invoiced.
-Goods will be held under general order if they remain uncleared for more than 15 days.
+Goods [[Will|will]] be held under general order if they remain uncleared for more than 15 days.

 ### Key Takeaways